-A detailed description of BITRE modelling techniques for freight estimation is provided in Freight Measurement and Modelling (BITRE 2006), Change may vary from annual figures due to rounding.
+A detailed description of BITRE modelling techniques for freight estimation is provided in BTRE 2006, Freight Measurement and Modelling.
+Change may vary from annual figures due to rounding.

-&lt;sup>66 BITRE 2006, Research Report 112, Freight Measurement and Modelling in Australia, Canberra.
+BTRE 2006, Research Report 112, Freight Measurement and Modelling in Australia, Canberra.